 Immediate cause of death.
-The final disease or condition resulting in death, as distinct from the underlying cause of death.
+The final disease or condition resulting in death, as distinct from the

 Incidence of a disease.
 The number of new cases of a disease counted in the period of observation.

 Incidence rate.
 A rate measuring the likelihood of developing a disease or health condition.
 It is calculated by dividing the number of new cases by the mid-period population, and multiplying by 1,000 or 100,000.